thephpleague/uri/docs/5.0/manipulations/middlewares.md

 echo $newUri; //display "http://shop.www.example.com/path/to/the/sky/and/above"
 ~~~

-### Replacing labels
+### Replacing host label

-Replaces a label from the current URI host with a new label or a host.
+Replaces a label from the current URI host with a host.

 ~~~php
 <?php